lemonsevens/lemonsevens-gruntworks/operations/TASK-MASTER/3_resource-selection.md

 CRITICAL Rules:
 1. Always use specific versions/standards/specifications where applicable and meaningful, never vague ranges.
 2. Verify all resource alignment/integration before recommending or applying changes.
-3. Only recommend resources that are appropriate, stable, and well-supported for the context.
+3. Only recommend resources that are appropriate, stable, and well-supported for the context and the specific GRANULAR project type.
 4. Focus on core project resources (tools, materials, standards) - exclude minor consumables unless critical (e.g., specific chemical reagents in research).
 Methodology is handled separately.
 5. Always provide rationale for resource choices.
 6. Maintain clear separation between user choices and AI recommendations.